 Pupil voice is very important to us.
-Pupils are invited to reviews (eg with Ed Psych and other professionals), SEND pupils are members of school council and take on responsibilities (eg Play Leaders).
+Pupils are invited to reviews of their provision.
+Pupils also take part in all professional involvement (e.g. Educational Psychologist, Speech & Language Therapists etc.) SEND pupils are members of school council and take onresponsibilities (eg Play Leaders).
 Pupil voice has a co-ordinator in school, Miss Thwaite; and SEND pupils' views are actively encouraged in the process.
-Pupils also contribute to their own learning and targets (eg fix it time, and, for example, they discuss their targets termly with their teacher and/or SENDCo and if they have an EHCP (Education & Health Care Plan.)
+Pupils contribute to their own learning and targets through work with their teachers.
+Pupils with an Education Health Care Plan (EHCP)take part in personalized Pupil Voice activities that allow the child to share their thoughts and opinions on their school experience and provision.